NGSolve/mylittlengsolve/1_Basic/1_myFEM/fespace.rst

-In the constructor we query the flags (if we want a second order space) and define evaluators for functions on the space, their derivatives and their boundary values:
+In the constructor we query the flags (if we want a second order space) and define evaluators for functions on the space, their derivatives and their boundary values (which will be left as an exercise):

 .. literalinclude:: myFESpace.cpp
    :language: cpp
-   :start-at: void MyFESpace :: Update
+   :start-at: MyFESpace :: MyFESpace
-   :end-at: }
+   :end-before: DocInfo MyFESpace

-In the ``Update`` function, the degrees of freedom are set:
+In the ``Update`` function, the number of degrees of freedom are set:

 .. literalinclude:: myFESpace.cpp
    :language: cpp